 2. Risk profile

-Many fund managers offer multiple retirement funds, each with different a portfolio.
+Many fund providers offer multiple retirement funds, each with different a portfolio.
 Components normally included in funds in varying proportions include stocks, bonds and cash.
 Some funds include additional components like real estate, precious metals and money market investments.

 3. Active or passive